Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **downsample** [ Type: *int* ]

-	If working with very large image arrays, when can pass this value to astrometry.net to downsample the image before runnign through astrometry.net.
+	If working with very large image arrays, when can pass this value to astrometry.net to downsample the image before running through astrometry.net.